-Debug IN: In this mode, the on-board debugger is disconnected, and an external debugger can be connected to debug the EFR32 on the kit.
+Debug IN: In this mode, the on-board debugger is disconnected and an external debugger can be used to debug the EFR32 on the kit over the debug connector.
+To use this mode, set the debug mode to [In].

 Figure 8.3.
 Debug IN